la2050/archive/_projects/2015/ballona-creek-pedestrian-bike-connector-bridge.md

    We will work with other Ballona Creek organizations and Bicycle advocacy Groups:

    ballonafriends.org, ballonarenaissance.org, ballonawetlands.org, ballonarestoration.org, labike.org, CCbike.org (culver city cyclists).
 Bike LMU, SMspoke.org (santa monica cyclists)
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- Additional cost will be covered by applying for Grants for which the Connector Ped/Bike Brige is a prime candidate, such as Proposition 50- River Parkways Grant program, we will submit for this grant in 2016.
-We will need additional resources and funding to make this a successful grant application.

-   Other sources of Funding:
-    Los Angeles County - Proposition A Grant
-   Caltrans - Dept. of Transportation - Environmental Enhancement and Mitigation program LACity Funding
-   LACounty Funding

-   We recognize there is a wealth of financial capital within the tech community in Playa Vista, Venice and Santa Monica (aka Silicon Beach) we believe there can be enormous financial support for this project from one or many of these major tech companies.
-We will need additional resources and funding to seek the support of these companies.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': >- As the project is in the infant stage, we need organizers behind the project to garner community support, local governmental support and corporate support for the project.
-Funding and Resources will be required to run community workshops as well as research and identify funding sources.
-We feel this project could reach fruition and become a reality faster if there are people who are dedicated full time to the project.
-THarchitecture proposes to donate all partner and principal time to the project as much is financially possible, however we need capital to allocate resources to the project for a full time employee for the next two years.

-   We propose North East Trees will use a similar approach to the project and will need capital to dedicate a full time person to the project for the next two years.
-As they are busy with many other projects, we will need the additional funding to allow this project to be a priority, within their scope of projects.
 How do you plan to scale the success of your proposal?: >- Success will be determined by the number of people who will use the Connector Ped/Bike bridge in the future once it is completed.
 We feel it is not a matter